ux-at-icfnext/child-welfare/_pages/prototype/basic.md

 overview: This is example of a basic page.
 summary: |
   This is example of a basic page.
 It's good for content post that don't have a need for a lot of functionality.
 There are options to show the page header with a blue background to give more of a landing page look and/or to display the CTA Cards.
-find-help-cta: yes
+findHelpCta: yes
-child-abuse-cta: yes
+childAbuseCta: yes
+ctaBottom: no
 header: yes
-template: default # tabs or accordion
+template: body # tabs or accordion or card

+### card groups
+# cardListGroups
+#   - sectionHeading:
+#     sectionIntro:
+#     list: # can contain accordions or cards

-### tabs and accordions use list
+### tabs and accordions use list -- accordions can also be nested in card groups
 # lists:
+#   - label: used as the tab or accordion label
-#   - title: Example title - uses an h2 - 80 characters
+#     contentTitle: Example title - uses an h2
 #     content: Rich text allows for h2, h3, h4, bullets, links, icons

+### cards
+# lists:
+#   - title:
+#     tag:
+#     body:
+#     link:
+#     linkText:
+#     tumbnail

+### features - limit 3
+# features:
+#   - title:
+#     body:
+#     buttonText:
+#     link:
+subscriptionBanner: no
+subscriptionsBannerBottom: no
+concludingBody: " " # content falls below accordions allows rich text (markdownify)

 ---

 Body copy is optional when using tabs or accordions.